CoreWeave

 Important

 This article covers both DreamBooth and Textual Inversion training methods.
-Most of the steps are the same for both methods.
-But, when they are different, we used tabbed sections and colored highlights to indicate which training method applies.
+Most of the steps are the same for both methods, but there are some important differences.
+Please see the respective tabbed sections we've included; these indicate which training method applies to the step you're performing.

 Prerequisites

-This guide contains all the information required to train Stable Diffusion, but assumes that you have already followed the process to set up the CoreWeave Kubernetes environment.
-If you have not done so already, follow the steps in Cloud Account and Access before proceeding.
+This guide contains all the information you'll require to train Stable Diffusion.
+It assumes that you have already followed the process to set up the CoreWeave Kubernetes environment.
+If you haven't already, please follow the steps in Cloud Account and Access before proceeding any further.

-It also assumes you are familiar with the topics covered in these articles.
+The steps outlined below also assume you are familiar with the topics covered in these articles:

 Resources